linthtml/linthtml/packages/cli/README.md

 ## Usage

-You probably shouldn't, at least directly.
+⚠️ This package cannot be install alone.

-Install [LintHTML](https://www.npmjs.com/package/@linthtml/linthtml) for access to the `LintHTML` CLI.
+Instead install [LintHTML](https://www.npmjs.com/package/@linthtml/linthtml) for access to the `LintHTML` CLI.